randhid/sanderee/README.md

 Passive block sander resource as a gripper component.

 ### Configuration
+This module does not requried any attirbutes, but can be configured to update the geoemtries of the sander.
-The gripper model can be configured to add geometries to the gripper consistin of boxes or capsules.
+The sander model can be configured to add geometries to the gripper consisting of boxes or capsules.

 #### Attributes